VarshithGaddam/Watercolor-Portraits-with-StableDiffusion-LoRA/README.md

 ### Scene 3: sks Playing Cricket on a Green Field
 ![sks playing cricket on a field](output/generated_images/scene_3.png)

-**Note**: If the images don’t display, ensure the paths are correct after uploading the repository to GitHub.

 ## Overview
 This project fine-tunes a Stable Diffusion model using LoRA (Low-Rank Adaptation) to generate watercolor-style portraits of a person (`sks`).
 It includes two main scripts: